-How To Get Medical Marijuana Cards In Kansas [2021 Update]
+How To Get a Marijuana Card in Kansas

 This Kansas Cannabis Guide covers what you currently can and cannot do in Kansas in terms of marijuana possession.
 What recent efforts to revamp the state’s marijuana laws and implement a legitimate medical marijuana program in Kansas.
 And, most importantly, some of the rules and regulations that you really ought to know about if you’re thinking of becoming a Kansas medical marijuana patient.

 Although marijuana is illegal in Kansas, some medical marijuana patients are immune from prosecution.

 In March 2015, a medical marijuana patient in Kansas was arrested and charged with five felony counts of cannabis possession, and lost custody of her 11-year-old child.

 The city of Wichita KS has different marijuana possession laws than the rest of the state.

 All the states surrounding Kansas have some form of legal marijuana.